 • Date on which the first applicable plan year began.

-- Accrued liability under the unit credit method calculated as of - the first day of the plan year, using an interest rate of 8.85%.

-• A summary of all other assumptions used to calculate the unit credit accrued liability.
+Accrued liability under the unit credit method calculated as of the first day of the plan year, using an interest rate of 8.85%.
+A summary of all other assumptions used to calculate the year.